zwyatt/SeekDB/README.md

 Data is stored in SeekDB.db.

 ## Known Issues
-- SnD target results can be incorrect if multiple mobs have the same keywords i.e. the lumberjack, the lumberjack's wife.
-This is a result of having both quest/cp/etc targets AND quickwhere targets - which use keywords instead of exact mob name - in the window.
 - Window does not update immediately after toggling Short Resists mode or whitelist changes
 - The order of damage types in whitelist menu can change, but they still work correctly
 - seekrep and seekdb only take one keyword as a name argument
 - Window enemy/target can only show one mob even if there are multiple database results
 - Search & Destroy quickwhere doesn't show the name of the actual mob found in SeekDB
-- Seekdb takes Fractal Anomaly's name colour codes as literal text, it still works though

 ## Future Updates
 - Option to show and group resist values